preames/public-notes/llvm-riscv/VectorCodeGen.rst

 Interleave/Spread

-* For single source form, ZEXT for factors 2,4,8 where result type is legal.
 * implement zip proposals
 * bad matching of seg4 store case for store of deinterleave4.

-Repeat

-* Spread + masked slide?
-* Larger SEW vrgather for small sequences

 Register Pressure Reduction
 ===========================